 With some wifi devices such as range extenders, you have to manually switch networks whenever you move into a new "zone" of the network.
 That's because each extender actually emits its own signal, forming its own distinct network--like a hotspot.

 With Milo, however, you don't need to worry about ever manually switching between networks as you move around your home or business.
-Milo creates one unified network, and your device automatically stays connected to the point with the best signal, and you never need to worry about switching between multiple networks to maintain a strong connection.
+Milo creates one unified network, and your device automatically stays connected to the Milo with the best signal, and you never need to worry about switching between multiple networks to maintain a strong connection.